Bisexuality: Are Young People More Open to Being Bisexual?

 Tom Tilley: Sasha was speaking to Sarah McVeigh.
 A man who says, “Gender is irrelevant when it comes to attraction for me.
 Chemistry is chemistry.”

 Ella from Brisbane, you’re actually close friends with Sasha, and you’re jealous of her freedom.

 Ella: Hi.
 Yeah, I am.
 My relationship with my partner is very, very different.
-Initially he was pretty un-phased about my bisexuality, and when recently I kind of told him I find it really hard to suppress my desired for women, he felt really threatened by that, I think.
+Initially, he was pretty un-phased about my bisexuality, and when recently I kind of told him I find it really hard to suppress my desire for women, he felt really threatened by that, I think.
 He kind of took that as me wanting to go cheat on him more than it was for me to act out my sexuality and experience women.

 Tom Tilley: Right, okay.
-So, do you have any arrangement about you being able to hook up with girls, or that would be completely considered cheating for you guys?
+So, do you have any arrangement about you being able to hook up with girls or that would be completely considered cheating for you guys?

 Ella: I did ask him, and he kind of said, “It’s me or it’s them.”
 He didn’t really come to a compromise, which is very difficult for me.
 I don’t really want to choose between the person that I love and actually understanding my sexuality.

 Tom Tilley: Yeah, well I just gotta question on the text line saying, “Can bisexual people be monogamous?”
 Is it harder for you to be monogamous being bisexual, do you think?